-Sales used in Analysis: There were only seven improved sales in the last three years; two in 2017; two in 2018 and three in 2019.
+Sales used in Analysis: There were only eight improved sales in the last three years; two in 2018, three in 2019, and three in 2020.
 This is considered to be too small a sample size to be statistically significant.
-The sales did provide proof, however, that despite the reported slowing of industry improvements in the local market in the last year, there was still upward pressure on property values.
-This evidence clearly indicated that assessed property values, in this market segment, are still lagging the current market.
-Values were, therefore, increased.
+However, the sales did provide proof that, despite the recent glut of new products in this market area, there was still upward pressure on property values.
+This evidence indicated that assessed property values in this market segment are still lagging the current market.
+Values were, therefore, increased modestly.